 Bordered by seven countries, Hungary sits at the heart of Central Europe, but it has a strong cultural identity of its own.
-Most visitors will swoop into Budapest for a couple of days to hop between its thermal baths, ruin bars and architectural wonders but there is so much more to discover beyond the banks of the Danube.
+Most visitors will swoop into Budapest for a couple of days to hop between its thermal baths, ruins, and architectural wonders, but there is so much more to discover beyond the banks of the Danube.
 Make time to explore Hungary's spectacular lakes, vast wine regions, ancient cities and cultural hubs.Continue to 2 of 9 below.

 02 of 09

 Around an hour's drive southwest of Budapest, Lake Balaton is Central Europe's largest lake.
 Its shoreline is dotted with popular 'beach resorts' and the area is home to rolling hills, vineyards and lavender fields.
 Known as the 'Hungarian Sea', Lake Balaton attracts landlocked sun seekers from across the country to swim, sail, walk and cycle, and to eat and drink at its top notch restaurants and wineries.Continue to 3 of 9 below.

 03 of 09

 Eger Wine Region

 At the foot of the Bükk Mountains in northeastern Hungary, Eger is one of the country's best-known wine regions.
 The area's winemaking traditions date back to the 11th century and many of the ancient cellars are carved into limestone rock that form a network of underground tunnels.
 The most famous wine produced in the region is Bull's Blood (Egri Bikavér), a blend of three or more grapes that have matured in oak barrels for at least 12 months.
 Head to Szépasszony-völgy (The Valley of the Beautiful Women) to hop between cellars for tours and tastings.Continue to 4 of 9 below.